 Composite supply of works contract – Affordable Housing | Applicable | 12% | Available |

-* NOTE: The homes purchased under the Credit-Linked Subsidy Scheme (CLSS) attracts 12% GST rate.
-The applicable rate will be 8% after cutting the 1/3rd amount towards the cost of land.
+The applicable rate will be taken after cutting the 1/3rd amount towards the land cost.

-Under the earlier tax regime, buyers had to pay VAT, Service tax, Registration charges & Stamp duty on purchase of properties under construction.
-Also since VAT, Registration charges & Stamp duty were state levies, prices of properties varied from state to state.
-Moreover, developers had to pay various duties like sales tax (CST), custom duty, OCTROI etc. for which credit was not available.
+Under the earlier tax regime, buyers had to pay VAT, Service Tax, registration charges, and stamp duty on purchasing properties under construction.
+Since VAT, registration charges, and stamp duty were state levies, property prices varied with every state.
+Moreover, developers had to pay various duties like Central Sales Tax (CST), custom duty, OCTROI, etc., for which credit was unavailable.

-Under the previous tax regime, developers had to bear Excise duty, VAT, Customs duty, Entry taxes etc. on raw materials / inputs and Service tax on various input services like approval charges, architect professional fees, labor charges, legal charges etc. ITC was not available for duties like CST, Customs duty, Entry Tax etc. This would impact the pricing and subsequently the burden was transferred to the buyer.
+Under the previous tax regime, developers had to bear the Excise Duty, VAT, Customs duty, Entry taxes, etc. on raw materials/inputs and Service Tax on various input services like approval charges, architect professional fees, labour charges, legal charges, etc. ITC was unavailable for duties like CST, Customs duty, Entry Tax, etc. This would impact the pricing, and subsequently, the burden was transferred to the buyer.

-Under GST, developers’ construction costs are significantly reduced as multiple taxes are subsumed and due to the availability of input tax credit.
-Also, reduction in cost of logistics will be an added benefit.
-Hence developers may see improvement in margins.
+Under GST, developers’ construction costs are significantly reduced as multiple taxes are subsumed and due to the availability of input tax credits on some materials.
+Also, a reduction in logistics costs will be an added benefit.
+Hence, developers may see an improvement in margins.

-And, in the erstwhile laws, a large portion of expenditure remained unrecorded in the books.
-Under GST, availability of credit on inputs and cloud storage of invoicing has reduced under recording of expenditure.
+Under the old laws, a large portion of expenditure remained unrecorded in the books.
+Under GST, credit availability on inputs and cloud storage of invoicing has reduced the underrecording of expenditure.

-The impact on the allied services like labor, material suppliers, service suppliers etc. depends on the increase or decrease in the tax levied on these goods and services.
+The impact on the allied services like labour, material suppliers, service suppliers, etc. depends on the increase or decrease in the tax levied on these goods and services.
 This will have a consequential impact on real estate industry as a whole.
-For example, earlier cement was taxed at an effective rate of 27-31 percent which will now be taxed at 18 percent.
-Increase in cement prices will result in consequential increase in the overall cost of construction.
 GST Rates for some of the goods relating to the construction industry are given below:

 Product | Rate of GST |